-The Company is an early stage entity and has incurred net losses of 1,544,534 for the year ended December 31, 2013.
-As of December 31, 2013, the Company had cash and a stockholders' deficiency of \$303,626 and \$300,090, respectively.
-At December 31, 2013, the Company had a working capital deficiency of \$307,824.
-Primarily as a result of our losses and limited cash balances, our independent registered public accounting firm has included in its report for the year ended December 31, 2013, an explanatory paragraph expressing substantial doubt about our ability to continue as a going concern is contingent upon, among other factors, ability to raise additional cash from equity financings, secure debt financing, and/or generate revenue from the sales of our products.
+The Company is an early stage entity and has incurred net losses of \$1,544,534 for the year ended December 31, 2013 and \$3,822,887 for the six months ended June 30, 2014.
+As of December 31, 2013, the Company had cash and a stockholders' deficiency of \$303,626 and (\$1,831,393), respectively.
+As of June 30, 2014, the Company had cash and stockholders' equity of \$588,179 and \$513,779, respectively.
+At December 31, 2013 and June 30, 2014, the Company had working capital (deficiency) of \$(\$1,839,127) and \$490,570, respectively.
+Primarily as a result of our losses and limited cash balances, our independent registered public accounting firm has included in its report for the year ended December 31, 2013, an explanatory paragraph expressing substantial doubt about our ability to continue as a going concern.
+Our ability to continue as a going concern is contingent upon, among other factors, ability to raise additional cash from equity financings, secure debt financing, and/or generate revenue from the sales of our products.
 We cannot provide any assurance that we will be able to raise additional capital.
 If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.